Skip to main content

 Mattress, duvet and pillow recycling

 Each year hundreds of used mattresses, duvets and pillows require disposal.
-Through partnership with the local council we have managed to recycle 100% of mattresses and over 60% of duvets and pillows.
-The mattresses are stripped down to raw materials and sent on to be recycled.
-The duvets and pillows are sent to local dog homes and homeless shelters to be reused.
-The remaining 40% of duvets and pillows are sent to an Energy from Waste plant to be incinerated to produce energy.
+We send duvets and pillows to local dog homes and homeless shelters when required.
+The remainder is sent to an Energy from Waste plant to be incinerated to produce energy.

 British Heart Foundation

-British Heart Foundation have positioned 13 clothing banks across campus which allow people to deposit their unwanted cloths so that they can be reused or recycled.
+British Heart Foundation have positioned several banks across campus which allow people to deposit their unwanted clothes so that they can be reused or recycled.

 Battery recycling points